BECI – This is a heartfelt review from Dinh Van Thong of Vietnam about his school

-The main reason is he is a outgoing and patient person.
+The main reason is that he is an outgoing and patient person.
 He has a strong determination to improve his English.
-By his impression, he won and became Mr.Valentine of BECI in one vote recently.
+By his personality, he won and became Mr.Valentine of BECI in a uninanimous decision recently.

-Let us to hear the experiences from this enjoyable guy!
+Here is the review from Thomas.
+Let us hear the experiences from this hilarious guy!

-Coming to BECI and getting the good feeling.
+Coming to BECI and Getting that Good Feeling

 I think I already got that feeling now.